jpfuentes2/algorithms-and-datastructures/README.md

 whiteboard interviews.
 Lately, my curiosity is captivated by distributed systems which frequently use algorithms and data structures foreign to me.

-I want to fill the void in my education as a professional, because choking during whiteboard interviews sucks :wink:.
-Really, I had no choice given my obsession with learning everything I can to improve as a professional programmer.
+I set out to fill the void in my education as a professional programmer because I love learning, my desire to tackle harder systems problems, and, let's be honest: miserably failing whiteboard interviews sucks.

 ## Goals

 I created this repository to implement common algorithms/data structures with the following goals:

-0. Have *fun*.
+1. Have **fun**.
-1. LEARN.
+2. **Learn**.
 The code in this repository is solely for learning and self-practice only; it is not intended for production.
-2. Read as much as I can stomach<sup>0</sup> using varied & multiple [resources](#resources) so that I may fully understand the material by learning from myriad teachers.
+3. Read as much as I can stomach<sup>0</sup> using varied & multiple [resources](#resources) so that I may fully understand the material by learning from myriad teachers.
 This can be used successfully as [distributed practice](http://digitalpromise.org/2015/02/07/five-learning-strategies-that-work/#distributedpractice),